cs1302uga/cs1302-ce13/README.md

 **CHECKPOINT**

-1. Update and document the `Driver` class to use your generic `Container` class instead of `ObjectContainer` without changing the datatypes of any non-container local variables (i.e., do not change the types for `lastString` and `lastDouble`).
+1. Update and document the `Driver` class to use your generic `Container` class instead of `ObjectContainer`.
+At this time, **do not fix the bug that you found in the first checkpoint**.
+   Also, do not change the datatypes of any non-container local variables (i.e., do not change the types for `lastString` and `lastDouble`).
 Whenever you refer to the type for your container class, it must be fully parameterized.
 That is, we are explicitly requiring you not to use the raw type version of `Container` for this step.